Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

 Building Ascent creates two separate libraries:

     * libascent : a version for execution on a single node
-    * libascent_mpi : a version for distributed memory parallel
+    * libascent_mpi : a version for distributed-memory parallel

 The CMake variable( ENABLE_MPI ON | OFF ) controls the building the parallel version of Ascent and included proxy-apps.